CWanamaker enjoys reading, writing, and learning about the world around us.

 Are we heading for times of chaos or for times of prosperity and social progress?
-Steven Johnson's 2012 book called Future Perfect: The Case for Progress in a Networked Age makes the case for a better tomorrow by using network theory to describe changes in society, governance, and innovation.
-With the focus of the book being technology and its ability to transform society from a centralized system of governance to a completely decentralized peer-to-peer structure (very much like the how the Internet works), Steven Johnson provides a plethora of anecdotal evidence to support his conclusion.
+Steven Johnson's 2012 book Future Perfect: The Case for Progress in a Networked Age makes a case for a better tomorrow by using network theory to describe changes in society, governance, and innovation.
+With the focus of the book being technology and its ability to transform society from a centralized system of governance to a completely decentralized peer-to-peer structure (the way the Internet works), Steven Johnson provides a plethora of anecdotal evidence to support his conclusion.

-In many ways the book Future Perfect is all about linkages and how changes in technology drive further change in political systems and society.
-In effect, the author applies the concepts of network theory to society and our system of governance.
-The book is divided in to three main sections.
+In many ways, Future Perfect is all about linkages and how changes in technology drive further change in political systems and society.
+In effect, the author applies network theory concepts to society and our system of governance.
+The book is divided into three main sections.
 The first discusses centralized systems of the past and provides ample examples of technological systems that are configured in this manner.
-Slowly the book transitions to discuss decentralized systems in the same manner.
-The book concludes in the third act where the author makes the case for the future stating that peer-to-peer systems (the most decentralized system that is possible) offer the most significant advantages to society.
+Slowly the book transitions to discussing decentralized systems in the same manner.
+The book concludes in the third act, where the author makes the case for the future, stating that peer-to-peer systems (the most decentralized system possible) offer the most significant advantages to society.

 The book provides evidence to suggest that we are heading away from traditional centralized systems in all aspects and that peer-to-peer systems are starting to become more prevalent.
 Essentially, the authors uses of a series of narratives to make his case and provide circumstantial evidence for his vision of a more connected, and thus better, future and Geo-political atmosphere based on the principles that built the structure of the Internet.